 It was tempting and I was tempted just based on the money.
 I’m like, “Wow!
 I can just put videos up and make money” I did that and I made thousands of dollars doing that off of my Youtube channel.

 However, the Karma from that came back around.
 The karma from that left me feeling like I didn’t enjoy what I do, I’m not helping people and feeling not very good about what I’m doing.

 Today, what I see is that when you do things like this, there’s always some kind of karma to it and some kind of a result for yourself.

 I’m grateful I’ve learned from that today because the better I do, the more things go well for me and the more opportunities will come along for me to do things like that.
 When you think about other people more then you can avoid temptations like that.

-It was making me a ton of money from the ad revenue, course sales, and to pump currencies but as soon as I switched into thinking what I can get out of this, a lot of people disengaged.
+It was making me a ton of money from ad revenue, course sales, and to pump currencies but as soon as I switched into thinking what I could get out of this, a lot of people disengaged.
 A lot of people who were following and who were excited went away.

 Therefore, this all comes back to mindset.
 It’s all about my thinking and I’m grateful I’ve been through and learned this because now I’m in a position to reach the highest levels from what you might say personally by giving you the most valuable content every day.

 To reach the highest levels by helping you learn from my experience instead of needing to learn it yourself.
 A lot of us think that we can’t have what we want but I think I can have anything I want and the biggest troubles I’ve had in life are getting the things I want, especially getting the things I wanted before I was ready to handle them.